 A violent crime can turn your world upside down.
 Our trained specialists can help you identify and prioritize your needs, and connect you with helpful resources that you may not be aware of.
 Additionally, we can inform you of your rights under the law, and can provide referrals for legal consultation and representation when you are ready.
 If you are under continued threat of violence, we will help you create a safety plan with housing options and legal/law enforcement protections.

-Also, you don’t have to do this alone.
-Volunteers and staff will accompany you to file a police report, to the hospital for a SANE exam, and to legal and court appointments.
+You don’t have to do this alone.
+Volunteers and staff will accompany you to file a police report, to the hospital for a SANE exam, and to any legal and court appointments.
+We are here for you.

 Chronic and/or post-traumatic stress, anxiety and depression are common conditions among violence survivors.
 They can disrupt your job, education, relationships and in some cases be quite debilitating.
 Our specially-trained licensed master-level therapists can work with you in individual and group* settings to work through and ultimately overcome these symptoms.